caiusCitiriga/web-onion/README.md

 ### **Auto completition of commands**
 There will be a library that will handle the autcompletition process for the current commands set

+### **Use arrows to navigate used commands history**
+You will be able to use the arrows (up and down) to navigate the previously used commands.
+Just like in the terminal

 # Help WebOnion grow